aellis77/hello-hello-world/README.md

 Not so sure 'hello world' is right.
-Does a literary masterpiece have export control ?
+Does a literary masterpiece have export control, since intellectual property (US and world) considers a computer/software program to be a 'literary work' ?